-This Supplemental Ecological Assessment (SEA) Report was completed by The Chazen Companies (TCC) for the Higher Ground Country Club Management Co, LLC. as part of the environmental review process pertaining to the proposed development within the +/-670 acre Silo Ridge Resort Community.
+This Habitat Assessment (HA) Report was completed by The Chazen Companies (TCC) for the Higher Ground Country Club Management Co, LLC. as part of the environmental review process pertaining to the proposed development within the +/-668 acre Silo Ridge Resort Community.
 The activities proposed include the construction of single-family homes, townhomes, a resort hotel, banquet space, restaurants, conference space, and a spa and wellness center.
-The following sections of this report describe the methodologies used in the Assessment and provide a detailed description of the site and ecological resources present at the project area.
+The following sections of this report describe the findings of the initial habitat assessment work conducted by TCC in 2005/2006, and additional ecological studies that were conducted on the property in 2007, upon the request by the Town of Amenia Planning Board.

-The project area consists of +/-670 acres situated on the west side of New York State Route 22, in the Town of Amenia, Dutchess County, New York (herein referred to as the Property).
-Figure 1.0-1, "Site Location Map," illustrates the Property on the USGS Amenia, NY (1958, photorevised 1984) Topographic Quadrangle.
+The project area consists of +/-668 acres situated on the west side of New York State Route 22, in the Town of Amenia, Dutchess County, New York (herein referred to as the Property).
+Figure 1, "Site Location Map," illustrates the Property on the USGS Amenia, NY (1958, photorevised 1984) Topographic Quadrangle.

-The Property is currently a 128-acre golf course with a country club along with several maintenance buildings.
+The Property currently consists of a 128-acre golf course along with a country club.
+Several maintenance facilities are also located at the Property.
 Several open fields are located in the northwestern and southern portions of the Property.
 The western and northern portions of the Property consist largely of hardwood forests in varying stages of succession.
 NYSDEC wetland AM-15 is located in the southeast-central portion of the Property.